mwolfram/CarND-Traffic-Sign-Classifier-Project-mwolfram/README.md

 So my final training set still had 34799 images.
 My validation set and test set had 4410 and 12630 number of images.

-TODO Augmentation
-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The code for my final model is located in the jupyter notebook below the label "Model Architecture", in the LeNet function.